j3xugit/RaptorX-3DModeling/README.md

 and then add ". $ModelingHome/raptorx-external.sh " to the .bashrc file in your own Linux account to set enviromental variables related to MSA generation.

-Supposing that the RaptorX-3DModeling package is located at $HOME/RaptorX-3DModeling/, below is an example configuration that can be pasted to the .bashrc file if you are using the bash shell.
+Supposing that the RaptorX-3DModeling package is located at $HOME/RaptorX-3DModeling/, below is an example configuration that can be pasted to the .bashrc file (when your account is using the bash shell).

 export ModelingHome=$HOME/RaptorX-3DModeling/